Kulbartsch/weeklypicphp/README.md

 A PHP web application to scale a JPG image to the right proportions and set EXIF data for our Weeklypic.de community.

 Many things are configurable, so might be generally useful.
-Texts in the webapp are in german, internationalization is missing.
+Texts in the webapp are in German, internationalization is missing.

 # Features